tjerkok/Rush_Hour/README.md

     * /algorithms: multiple algorithms to play the game.
     * /classes: two classes for this game: Board and Vehicle.
     * /visualization: code for matplot visualization of the gameboard.
-    * /input/output: two functions for loading input and generating output.
+    * /input_output: functions for loading input and generating output, log and visualisation.
 * /gameboards: csv input with multiple gameboards.
-* /output: csf output with the moves per vehicle to come to a win.
+* /output: contains log.csv, output.csv and visualisation of the startboard and endboard.
 * /docs: contains the design document.
 * /statespace: contains calculations of the state space assignment.
+* main.py: plays the rush hour game and deals with input.
+* PROCESS.md: Contains our working logbook.

 ## Authors
 * Tjerko Kieft